 The first ‘real time’ weather observation was transmitted from Valentia Island in Co.
 Kerry on the 8th October 1860 under the auspices of the Meteorological Committee of the British Board of Trade.
 Indeed for many years after Independence weather matters continued to be met by the British Meteorological Office.
 It was not until 1936 that the Irish Meteorological Service was established to provide accurate weather information for transatlantic aviation.
+Further information on this can be found here including a link to the book Establishment of the Meteorological Service in Ireland.
+The Foynes Years, 1936-1945 by Tom Keane.

 Forecasting for aviation was the main preoccupation for the fledgling Meteorological Service.
 That is until 1948 when it assumed responsibility for the weather forecasts broadcast by Radio Éireann.
 In 1952 it began to supply forecasts to the daily newspapers and in 1961 the Central Analysis and Forecast Office was opened at 44 Upper O’Connell Street.
 The following year live broadcasts on Teilifís Éireann.
 In 1979 its headquarters were moved to Glasnevin, Dublin.